montilab/yQTLpipeline/README.md

 ## 5\.
 Output Descriptions
-The results will be saved in the directory spcified in `params.outdir`, with the following sub directories.
+The results will be saved in the directory specified in `params.outdir`, with the following subdirectories.

 ### 5\.1 Preparations and intermediate results
 - < 1_data >.
-Including covariates and sample ids used.
+Includes covariates and sample IDs used.
 If the input genotype data was in VCF format, the converted GDS files will also be saved here.
 - < 1_phenotype_data >.
-Including the phenotype data after splitting the original input into multiple chunks (when `params.pipeline_engine = "matrixeqtl"`) or single phenotype (when `params.pipeline_engine = "genesis"`).
+Includes the phenotype data after splitting the original input into multiple chunks (when params.pipeline_engine = "matrixeqtl") or single phenotype (when params.pipeline_engine = "genesis").
 - < 2_SNP_info >.
-Information of each SNP obtained from GDS file.
+Contains information about each SNP obtained from the GDS file.
 - < 3_individual_results >.
-QTL association results of each genotype data with each phenotype chunk (when `params.pipeline_engine = "matrixeqtl"`) or each phenotype (when `params.pipeline_engine = "genesis"`), without SNP information.
+Contains QTL association results of each genotype data with each phenotype chunk (when params.pipeline_engine = "matrixeqtl") or each phenotype (when params.pipeline_engine = "genesis"), without SNP information.
 - < 4_individual_results_SNPinfo >.
-Combined < 3_individual_results > with the corresponding SNP information in < 2_SNP_info >.
+Combines < 3_individual_results > with the corresponding SNP information in < 2_SNP_info >.

 ### 5\.2 Results and reports
 - **< 5_Results_Summary >**.
-Contains the QTL results of each one of the phenotype in RDS format, the count table of the number of QTL identified, as well as the phenotype expression histogram, QQ plot, Manhattan plot and Miami plot of each of the phenotypes.
-If the QTL results are too large to be merged into a single file, you can obtain them and merge them in < 4_individual_results_SNPinfo >.
+Contains the QTL results for each phenotype in RDS format, along with a count table of the number of identified QTLs.
+Additionally, includes phenotype expression histograms, QQ plots, Manhattan plots, and Miami plots for each phenotype.
+If QTL results are too large to merge into a single file, you can obtain and merge them in <4_individual_results_SNPinfo>.

 ### 5\.3 Logs
-All logs for each of the analyses steps will be saved in each of the subfolders.
+All logs for each of the analysis steps will be saved in each of the subfolders.

 ### 5\.4 Cleaning to save space
-*proceed with caution*: Nextflow would save all the intermediate results in the work/ directory.
-When the pipeline successfully finishes, it's recommended to discard the `work/` directory.
+*proceed with caution*: Nextflow saves all intermediate results in the `work/` directory.
+Once the pipeline successfully finishes, it's recommended to discard the `work/` directory.
 *proceed with caution*: QTL results can be very large.
-When the user is sure about the results of the association of all SNPs and all phenotypes are saved in < 5_Results_Summary >, results in < 2_SNP_info >, < 3_individual_results > and < 4_individual_results_SNPinfo > can be discarded, since < 5_Results_Summary > is the merged version of them.
-However, it's highly recommended to save a copy of the null-models of each of the phenotype (`3_individual_results/nullmod_[phenotype]_[gds].rds`).
+Once the user confirms that all SNP and phenotype associations are saved in <5_Results_Summary>, the results in <2_SNP_info>, <3_individual_results>, and <4_individual_results_SNPinfo> can be discarded since <5_Results_Summary> is the merged version of them.
+However, it's highly recommended to save a copy of the null models for each phenotype (`3_individual_results/nullmod_[phenotype]_[gds].rds`).

 ## 6\.
 Workflow Process Details
-The processes included in each one of the nf script:
+The processes included in each of the Nextflow scripts are:

 **Prepare.nf**
-1. `vcf_to_gds`  Convert VCF files to GDS format.
+1. `vcf_to_gds`  Converts VCF files to GDS format.
-2. `write_gds_list`  Write the resulting GDS file paths into a CSV file for Analysis.nf to use.
+2. `write_gds_list`  Writes the resulting GDS file paths into a CSV file for Analysis.nf to use.
-3. `merge_gds`  Merge the GDS files for the following process `PCA` or `PCA_GRM`.
+3. `merge_gds`  Merges the GDS files for the following process.
-4. `PCA` or `PCA_GRM`  Perform genetic PCA analysis using PC-AiR and obtain GRM using PC-Relate.
+4. `PCA` or `PCA_GRM`  Performs genetic PCA analysis using PC-AiR and obtains GRM using PC-Relate, utilizing the GDS generated from `merge_gds`.

 **Analysis.nf**
-1. `get_shared_sampleid`  Obtain the shared sample ids from the input genotype files and phenotype file, and the following optional input files when provided: covariate file, PC RDS file, and user defined sample id TXT file.
-Those are the sample ids to be used in the analysis.
+1. `get_shared_sampleid`  Obtains shared sample IDs from input genotype files, phenotype file, and optional input files such as covariate file, PC RDS file, and user-defined sample ID TXT file.
+These sample IDs are used in the analysis.
-2. `split_pheno`  Split phenotype data into chunks or single phenotype in order to analyze them in parallel.
+2. `split_pheno`  Splits phenotype data into chunks or single phenotypes for parallel analysis.
-3. `prepare_cvrt`  Read in covariates file and process categorical covariates.
+3. `prepare_cvrt`  Reads and processes covariate file, handling categorical covariates.
-4. `SNP_info`  Obtain SNP information from the GDS file.
+4. `SNP_info`  Retrieves SNP information from the GDS file.
-	When running GENESIS version, this includes variant.id, REF (reference allele), ALT.ca (alternative allele, coded allele), and snpID (annotation in genotype file).
+	When using GENESIS, this includes variant ID, REF (reference allele), ALT.ca (alternative allele, coded allele), and snpID (annotation in genotype file).
-	When running MatrixeQTL version, besides the entries mentioned, chr (chromosome), pos (position), freq.ca (frequency of coded allele), freq.minor (frequency of minor allele), miss (missing rate), n.obs (number of observance), MAC (minor allele count) will also be included.
-GENESIS will return these information along with the association results.
+	When using MatrixeQTL, additional entries such as chr (chromosome), pos (position), freq.ca (frequency of coded allele), freq.minor (frequency of minor allele), miss (missing rate), n.obs (number of observances), and MAC (minor allele count) are included.
+These columns are automatically returned by GENESIS.
-5. `QTL_analysis`  Association test of the SNPs from each of the genotype data file with each of the phenotype.
+5. `QTL_analysis`  Performs association tests of SNPs from each genotype data file with each phenotype.
-6. `merge_info_QTL`  Combine the QTL results obtain from `QTL_analysis` with corresponding SNP information obtained from `SNP_info`.
+6. `merge_info_QTL`  Combines QTL results obtained from QTL_analysis with corresponding SNP information from the SNP_info process.
-7. `QTL_count_wrap`  Count the number of QTLs returned by `QTL_analysis`.
+7. `QTL_count_wrap`  Counts the number of QTLs returned by the QTL_analysis process.

 **Report.nf**
-1. `QTL_results_wrap`  For each of the phenotype, merge the QTL results from `QTL_count_wrap` in `Analysis.nf`, and draw phenotype histogram plot, QQ plot, Manhattan plot and Miami plot.
+1. `QTL_results_wrap`  For each phenotype, merge the QTL results from QTL_count_wrap in Analysis.nf and create phenotype histogram plot, QQ plot, Manhattan plot, and Miami plot.

 ## 7\.
 Shiny App Usage
-We developed an R Shiny App available in the App folder to facilitate downstream visualization.
-Open app.R using R studio, and click the `Run App` button at the top right.
+We've developed an R Shiny App available in the App folder to facilitate downstream visualization.
+Simply open app.R using RStudio and click the `Run App` button at the top right.

 ### 7\.1 Upload QTL analysis result as an RDS file
 ![image](./vignette/figs/pic1_preview.png)
-The uploaded QTL result is a data frame including the following columns:
+The uploaded QTL result is a data frame that includes the following columns:
 - chr
 - pos
 - snpID